 When Eastman released the Box Brownie in 1900 it sold for just $1.00 and a roll of film was only 15 cents.
 At the time the average wage in the United States was about $12.00 per week.
 The inexpensive, highly portable and “simple to operate” Box Brownie made photography available to practically anyone!

 The Box Brownie in its day was the equivalent of the modern low-priced cell phone with an inbuilt camera.
-It meant for the first time in history average working people could afford to take photos of family members, family occasions, candid shots, and scenic views on their travels, that would form a pictorial record of the lives.
+It meant for the first time in history average working people could afford to take photos of family members, family occasions, candid shots, and scenic views on their travels, that would form a pictorial record of their lives.

 The first Box Brownie camera released in 1900 was a very basic cardboard box with a simple meniscus lens that took 2 1/4-inch square pictures and used 117 roll film.
 There were 260,000 produced for Kodak by Brownell Manufacturing Co. in Rochester, New York.

 Over a 62 year lifespan starting in 1900 and ending in 1962 there’ve been some 200 different box Brownie models, with steady improvements being made over the years.
 The first models were largely made of wood and cardboard.
 Later models were generally made of mental.
 Whilst improvements were made to make the Box Brownie more durable the original idea of maintaining the camera’s simplicity of operation remained the same.
 For this reason, there were no Brownies made with changeable lenses, adjustable apertures, changeable film speeds, and so on.
-Much more here at The Brownie Camera Page.

 Another valuable feature, though probably not one that is used very often by most photographers, is a B shutter setting for use in low light when not using flash.
 With this feature, guesswork is required as to how long to hold your finger on the button, which keeps the shutter open.
-For an interior shot taken in daylight, this would be something like 2 to 10 seconds depending on film speed.
-When using the B setting you must use a tripod or a table, or the like, in order to keep the camera very still all the picture will be blurred.
+For an interior shot taken in daylight, this would be something like 1 to 10 seconds depending on film speed.
+When using the B setting you must use a tripod or a table, or the like, in order to keep the camera very still so the picture won’t be blurred.

 It isn’t known exactly how many Box Brownie cameras were made and sold but is thought to number in the tens of millions.